NEXT FESTIVAL 2025

 NEW MUSICALS IN THE MAKING

-Theater Latté Da’s New Work Festival showcasing three works that stretch the boundaries of musical storytelling, providing audience members the opportunity to get in on the ground floor of the creative process.
-Following each performance is an in-depth conversation with the playwrights, composers, and lyricists.
+Theater Latté Da’s New Work Festival showcasing readings of three works that stretch the boundaries of musical storytelling, providing audience members the opportunity to get in on the ground floor of the creative process.
+Following each presentation is an in-depth conversation with the playwrights, composers, and lyricists.
 Be a part of Theater Latté Da’s commitment to the next generation of the Great American Musical.

 3-Show Festival Passes available now!
 Save 24% on tickets and fees and gain early access to your choice of seats.